Denva95/SBA-HTML-CSS-JavaScript/Welcome-To-Cote-D-Ivoire/README.md

 ---

-## 🌟 Features
+##  Features

 - **Multi-Page Website**:
   Includes Three main pages:
   - **Home Page**: Emblem of Côte d'Ivoire with welcoming in different language of the country and an introduction.
-  - **Discover Page**: Highlights popular tourist spots across the country, Showcases the traditions, festivals, and agriculture (e.g., cocoa and coffee), dish, and music.
+  - **Explore Page**: Highlights popular tourist spots across the country, Showcases the traditions, festivals, and agriculture (e.g., cocoa and coffee), dish, and music.
   - **Register & Rate Page**: A feedback form for visitors to rate their experience.

 - **Interactive Components**:
   - Dropdown-style navigation for smooth user experience(Register and Rate).
-  - Simple navigation (Home page, Discover page, Register & Rate)
+  - Simple navigation (Home, Explore, Register & Rate)
-  - Dynamic content showcasing text, images, videos, and GIFs.
+  - Dynamic content showcasing text, images.
   - User feedback form with validation using **Regex**.

 - **Styling**:
   - Responsive layout with CSS Grid and Flexbox for alignment.
   - Inline, internal, and external CSS.
-  - Aesthetic web fonts for a polished look.(Include a web font from Google Fonts into my webpage).
+  - Aesthetic web fonts for a polished look.
   - Colors inspired by the country's flag